 In 1901, Stretton Hall was owned by Mrs Smith, widow of Joseph.
 She farmed and potatoes were taken in hampers down to London Bridge in Stockton Heath for loading onto the boats for the Manchester Potato Market.
 Mrs Smith sent cheeses off to the Chester Cheese Fair, sixty at a time.
 See Memories of Stretton for a personal memory of the Hall by May Bower.

 In December 1901 Mary Smith died and on the 9 January 1902 the farm contents was put up for auction by their son, Arthur Smith.
 By the time of the 1911 census William Faulkner, son of Alfred Faulkner of Moss Hall lived at the hall with his two unmarried sisters.

 From prior to 1939 until after 1945 Joseph’s grandson Frank Ellis Smith was living at the hall along with his wife and widowed mother in law.
 He was the son of Arthur Smith and married his cousin Beatrice Sankey, daughter of Jacob and Frances Ann Sankey from Moss Wood Hall.

-Stretton Hall House was sold to the Greenalls in 1950.
+Stretton Hall House was sold to the brewery Greenalls in 1950.
 Until the mid-60s, the Hall was occupied by John, William and Ethel Hughes.
 John Hughes was the head brewer at Greenalls.
 Then followed Mr and Mrs Leslie Cussons of the soap making family who were still living there in 1974 and James (Jim) Jenkins.

-The farm buildings land were bought by Frank Blackshaw from the Smith Family in 1950
+The farm buildings land were bought by Frank Blackshaw from the Smith family in 1950